 The High Speed YoYo Team is:

-Chris Rhoads – Site Editor and Lead Reviewer
+Chris Rhoads – Editor in Chief

-Jacob Gross – Assistant Videographer
+Jacob Gross – Videographer

 Jake Willis – Assistant Videographer

 Thank you for visiting our site, hopefully its been helpful, and informative.
-We hope that our store meets all of your modern yo-yo needs.

 Chris